 The economy is often the hardest one to get right, other games like SimCity 4 are complicated, but have a very easy to understand economic structure, that once you master, makes the game impossibly easy.
 Conversely, Starcraft had an impossibly rigid economy, where build order and mathematical ratios of units would win the game.
 What I was adamant about is retaining Westwood's delicate balance of being able to recover from near defeat, and to focus on making more variability, with more exceptions, and more tricks to employ.

-The ideal map in a strategy game also doesn't exist.
-That said, there's several ways to approach map making, and each has their own pitfalls.
+Though the ideal map in a strategy game also doesn't exist, there's several ways to approach making good maps, and each has their own pitfalls.
 I feel that similar to economy, maps need to push players to be creative, to take risks, and find novel ways to defend at the same time.
 Westwood maps tended to have choke points, but often included too many highly defensible areas, with no long-range weapons that were long-range enough to reach.
 This creates incentive for players to turtle up, play defensive, and by default enter a war of attrition, without a ton of ore to fund it.
 So to that effect, many of the new Scorched Earth maps force a player into an offensive guard, stationing troops or tank squads outside of a base, in a kind of layering.
 Others focus a player to grow as fast as possible, to expand into strategic areas to advance economically, where boldness is rewarded.

 With the above two points, tactics have to change naturally.
 Acting militarily to enhance ones economy, or vice versa, is the method of all the greatest empires.
 Attacking the attacker to limit or redirect the assault on the core of the base can be essential to surviving.
 Attacking an enemy base from the air, land, and sea simultaneously, can distract enemy forces to create openings that otherwise don't exist.
 Every unit has strengths, and generally an obviously exploitable weakness.
 Learn your strengths, and chain them together in clever ways, or watch the clever AI do it to you...